pivorodrigues/devopstips/acsa.md

   - **1. On Demand**: Allows you to pay a fixed rate by the hour (or by the second) with no commitment.

   - **2. Reserved**: Provides you with a capacity reservation, and offer a significant discount on the hourly charge for an instance.
+Contract terms are 1 Year or 3 Year terms.

   - **3. Spot**: Enables you to bid whatever price you want for instance capacity, providing for even greater savings if your applications have flexible start and end times.